markusstoller/cbm-parser/README.md

 - Debug build: cargo build
 - Release build: cargo build --release

-The compiled binary will be in target\debug\untitled.exe or target\release\untitled.exe (package name in Cargo.toml is currently "untitled").
+The compiled binary will be in target\debug\cbm-parser.exe or target\release\cbm-parser.exe.

 Usage